 Use the Export Lesson Plans feature in the Teacher Dashboard to quickly download and print lesson plans.
 For a walk through of using this feature, click here.

 The Suggested Monthly Plan advises on solutions to implement the monthly unit materials, core materials and pre- and post-assessments into routine-based classroom instruction.
 The Plan is an example of how to sequence and pace monthly lessons and activities.
 It encourages repetition with each monthly lesson in order to build comprehension and extend learning for each instructional target presented in the lesson.
 The number of activities presented in each lesson correlates with the number of times each lesson will be revisited, as suggested in the Monthly Plan.

-Lesson Summary & Lesson at a Glance
+Lesson Summary and Lesson at a Glance